heroqu/react-accordion-composable/README.md

 Here we tell Accordion that it should switch to `Accordion Off` mode.
 The `ts` is a timestamp and whenever it changes the Accordion will know the new message came and it should read it and apply.

-This message can be set once as an initialization, or, it can be _sent_ on a regular basis if the logic of bigger application needs to manipulate the accordion from outside by changing its mode and/or expanding/collapsing particular sections.
+This message can be set once as an initialization, or, it can be _sent_ on a regular basis (see the [demo](https://heroqu.github.io/react-accordion-composable-demo/)) if the logic of bigger application needs to manipulate the accordion from outside by changing its mode and/or expanding/collapsing particular sections.

 More then one action can be wrapped into a message at a time: